camilla-devasini/interviews-react-assignment_Camilla_Devasini/README.md

 Node.js and npm installed on your machine

 _How to run_
 :beaver:

+`npm install` to update dependencies
-`Npm run dev`
+`npm run dev` to start the application

 _How to test_

-`Npm run dev`
+`npm run test`

 _Features_

-[React](https://react.dev) to build the user interface [MUI](https://mui.com): to build and style the atomic components according to modular development Responsive Design: to make the interfaces adapt gracefully to various screen sizes and devices [Jest](https://jestjs.io): a javascript testing framework.
+- [React](https://react.dev) to build the user interface
+- [MUI](https://mui.com): to build and style the atomic components according to modular development
+- Responsive Design: to make the interfaces adapt gracefully to various screen sizes and devices
+- [Jest](https://jestjs.io): a javascript testing framework.
 The tests serve as an exploratory attempt and are currently not comprehensive.

 _Context_